QuentinRa/blog.quentinra.dev/maths/graph/trees/opti.md

 <blockquote class="spoiler">

-I colored in red the edges we make pick.
+I colored in red the edges we may pick.
 Then among the ones in red, simply try to add the one with the least weight.
-If you can, then add the added vertex's edges in red and continue.
-If I couldn't add an edge, then I colored it in grey.
+If you can, then add the added vertex's edges in red.
+If I couldn't add an edge, then
+I colored it in grey.

 ![gif](images/mst2-2.gif)

 ![frames](images/mst2-3.png)

+Some may pick b-c instead of a-h, since both weights are $8$.
+I picked a-h but this doesn't matter, the rest of the graph would be the same aside from this one edge.
 </blockquote>